-The bill aims to enhance transparency and consumer protection in water system rates in Washington State.
+The bill aims to enhance transparency and consumer protection in water system rates in Washington state.
 It introduces a new section that emphasizes the importance of water systems as critical utilities and acknowledges the lack of specific statutory standards for the Utilities and Transportation Commission (UTC) in reviewing water rate changes.
-The bill mandates that water companies provide detailed planning materials and information regarding capital investments to the UTC, ensuring that proposed rate changes are just, fair, and reasonable.
+The bill mandates that water companies provide detailed planning materials and information regarding capital investments to the UTC, ensuring that rate changes are just, fair, and reasonable.
 Additionally, it seeks to improve consumer notice regarding planned investments and their potential impacts on rates, thereby preventing sudden and significant rate increases.

 Statutes affected: